 Hintz, Stars blow past Hurricanes

-Roope Hintz had a goal and two assists as the Dallas Stars defeated host Carolina 4-1, ruining the celebratory mood for the Hurricanes on Tuesday night.
+Roope Hintz had a goal and two assists as the Dallas Stars defeated Carolina 4-1, ruining the celebratory mood for the Hurricanes on Tuesday night in Raleigh, N.C.
 Dallas goalie Anton Khudobin made 40 saves with a splendid performance.

-Tyler Seguin, Jason Dickinson and Denis Gurianov also scored for Dallas, which has at least one team point in eight of its last nine games.
+Tyler Seguin, Jason Dickinson, and Denis Gurianov also scored for Dallas, which is 7-1-1 in its past nine games.
+Dickinson and Gurianov each added an assist.
 Sebastian Aho had Carolina's goal, his team-leading 36th of the season.
-The Hurricanes have lost two of their last three games.
+The Hurricanes have lost two of their past three games.

 Hintz and Dickinson scored within a two-minute span late in the first period as the Stars built a 3-0 advantage.
-Hintz had been held to just one point in his last six games.
+Hintz had been held to just one point in his past six games.

 Aho's goal put the Hurricanes on the board 2:33 into the second period.
 Carolina is 0-2-1 in its last three home games.